chaoting-sun/cvae-for-molecular-design/README.md

 Welcome to this GitHub repository, where we present a molecular design method based on a Conditional Variational Autoencoder Transformer (CVAETF).
 This model is tailored for property and structural constraints and has been trained on a dataset of approximately 1,580,000 molecules from the MOSES benchmarking platform.
 Our approach incorporates property constraints such as logP (partition coefficient), tPSA (topological polar surface area), and QED (quantitative estimate of drug-likeness), while also considering structural constraints via the Murcko scaffold.
 The properties and scaffold computations are performed using RDKit.

 ## Getting Started

-Open your command prompt and follow the steps:

-(1) Clone the repository
+(1) Clone the repository in your command prompt:
 ```bash
 git clone git@github.com:chaoting-sun/cvae-for-molecular-design.git
 ```